California Department of Corrections and Rehabilitation: Institutions

-Condemned male prisoners are held at San Quentin State Prison.
-Condemned female prisoners are held at the Central California Women's Facility.
-Executions take place at San Quentin.
+Historically, state law mandated male prisoners on condemned status be housed at San Quentin State Prison and women on condemned status be housed at Central California Women’s Facility.
+Proposition 66, a ballot measure passed by California voters in 2016, allows prison officials to transfer condemned inmate to any state prison which provides the necessary level of security.

 The State of California took full control of capital punishment in 1891.
 Originally, executions took place at San Quentin and at Folsom State Prison.
 Folsom's last execution occurred on December 3, 1937.
 In previous eras the California Institution for Women housed the death row for women.

-In the mid 2000, LAPD arrested a young man Juan Catalan after a little girl was shot dead.
-Catalan was sentenced to death after a witness stated that he looked like the killer.
-Catalan turned out to be innocent; it was a documentary (Curb your enthusiasm) which showed him seated a Los Angeles Dodgers baseball game, thus exonerating him.
+On March 13, 2019, California Governor Gavin Newsom signed an executive order instituting a moratorium on the death penalty in California in the form of a reprieve for all people sentenced to death.
+The executive order also calls for repealing California's lethal injection protocol and the immediate closing of the execution chamber at San Quentin State Prison.
+The order does not provide for the release of any individual from prison or otherwise alter any current conviction or sentence.

 Parole

 According to the Department's official Web site, "there are more than 148,000 adult parolees and 3,800 juvenile parolees supervised by the CDCR."
 A 2002 article found that "California's growth in the numbers of people on parole supervision—and in the numbers whose parole has been revoked—has far exceeded the growth in the rest of the nation."
 California accounted for 12 percent of the U.S. population but 18% of the U.S. parole population, and almost 90,000 California parolees returned to prison in 2000.

 At San Quentin, the non-profit organization California Reentry Program "helps inmates re-enter society after they serve their sentences."